Patricia Davies (codebreaker)

 After the war, Davies was a television producer, journalist, and author.
-She was also an organiser of the Chiswick Women’s Institute and a patron of the Sea Cadets.
+She was also an organiser of the Chiswick Women's Institute and a patron of the Sea Cadets.
 Until Argles died in 2023, the sisters were the last to have been required to sign the Official Secrets Act.
 In their later years they discovered that each had been doing top secret war work.
 In their nineties, they appeared frequently on radio and television relating stories of their wartime activities.
 Their book Codebreaking Sisters: Our Secret War became a best seller.

 Early life

 Dorothy (née Daniel) and Carey Owtram had three children, Patricia, Jean, and Robert.
 Carey Owtram owned a cotton mill in Bolton, Lancashire, and the military-minded family lived in a large, countryside, sandstone house belonging to Carey Owtram's father.
 After being homeschooled, the children were sent to boarding school for a few years, Patricia Owtram leaving at 17 years old.
 In the 1930s, the Owtram family also employed an Austrian Jewish refugee, Lilly Getzel, as a cook after she left Austria escaping the Nazi dictatorship there.
-Patricia Owtram enjoyed spending her evenings with Getzel, who could not speak much English, and so Patricia learned enough of Getzel’s native German language to achieve conversational fluency and proficiency in German.
-This helped her later in her interview for the WRNS.
+Patricia Owtram enjoyed spending her evenings with Getzel, who could not speak much English, and so Patricia learned enough of Getzel's native German language to achieve conversational fluency and proficiency in German.
+This helped her later in her interview for the Women's Royal Naval Service (WRNS).
 In 1939, Patricia Owtram gained her school certificate.
 As the war started, Dorothy Owtram, who had driven a truck for the Women's Land Army in the First World War, became an Air Raid Precautions warden.
 In 1941, Carey Owtram, having served in the Territorial Army, went to the Far East with his regiment.
 After the fall of Singapore in 1942, he was imprisoned in Japanese POW camps until the end of the war.